Chief Integration Officer, Managing Director, FS Investments

 Sandy is the former Head of Managed Investments within the Investment Solutions Group for Bank of America.
 In this role, Sandy led the delivery of the firm’s investment product offerings across all channels, including Merrill Lynch Wealth Management, Merrill Private Wealth Management, Bank of America Private Bank, Merrill Edge Self-directed and Merrill Guided Investing.
-Sandy’s team included product management professionals who are responsible for product development, management and ongoing governance and investment oversight for domestic and offshore mutual funds, global exchange traded products, separately managed accounts, model portfolio solutions and money market funds.
+Sandy’s responsibilities included product development, management and ongoing governance and investment oversight for domestic and offshore mutual funds, global exchange traded products, separately managed accounts, model portfolio solutions and money market funds.
 She also led the Diversity & Inclusion Council for the Investment Solutions Group.

 Before joining Bank of America Merrill Lynch in March 2015, Sandy was Head of Investment Solutions for Pershing LLC, a BNY Mellon company.
 In this role she was responsible for delivering the investment product offering for independent broker dealers and RIAs.
 Prior to that, Sandy was responsible for the product management, oversight, marketing and management of various investment solutions offerings at TD Ameritrade, Morgan Stanley and Merrill Lynch.